truenas/documentation/content/CORE/UIReference/Services/WebDAVScreen.md

 - corewebdav
 ---

-The WebDAV protocol contains extensions to HTTP that allow a webserver to act as a collaborative authoring and management tool for web content.
+The WebDAV protocol contains extensions to HTTP.
+These extensions expand the capabilities of a webserver.
+It can act as a collaborative authoring and management tool for web content.
 Use the **Services WebDAV** screen to enable WebDAV services on your TrueNAS.

 Click **ADD** to open the WebDAV settings screen.